cslarsen/gameboy/README.md

-Gameboy Classic Emulator in Python
+GameBoy Classic Emulator in Python
 ==================================

 This is my attempt to make a fully working Gameboy emulator from scratch,